yyewolf/multi-operator-demo/presentation/pages/4-child-and-orphans.md

 🧼 Finalizer ensures a clean delete lifecycle:

 1. User deletes the CR
-2. Kubernetes sets `deletionTimestamp` but keeps the resource alive
+2. Kubernetes sets `deletionTimestamp` but keeps our resource alive
 3. Our controller:
-   - Removes all `ownerReferences` from dependent resources
+   - Removes the reference stored in the label `managed-by` from dependent resources
    - Then removes the **finalizer**
 4. Now Kubernetes deletes the CR

-✅ No orphaned ownerReferences on dependent object that should not be deleted
+✅ No orphaned labels on dependent object that should not be deleted
-✅ No premature garbage collection
+✅ No reconciliation triggered on deleted parents (that are still being refered to)